 Step #4: Look for Trends

-Don’t just read one review and make a judgment call.
+Don’t just read one review and make a judgement call.
 Look for patterns in the reviews.
 Are there multiple people complaining about certain issues?
 If so, it may be worth looking into further.
 Or, look for trends in the positive reviews to see what people say is working well.

 For instance, if most reviews talk about late payments, the odds are good that the company has some financial issues.